 Since 1957, the Friends of the New Orleans Public Library has been contributing generously and providing vital volunteer service to partially fill the gap where city funding ends.
-Friends financially sponsor the Summer Reading Program, Children’s Book Week, Adult Programs, and Creative Writing Workshops.
+Friends financially sponsor the Summer Reading Program, Adult Programs, and Creative Writing Workshops.
 Friends also purchases supplies, awards scholarships to librarians continuing their education, and provides grants directly to each of the 14 library locations.

 In addition to providing much needed funding to NOPL, Friends annually gives over 100,000 books to local schools, hospitals, shelters, prisons, and other community partnering organizations.
 Every year, Friends fund important and inspiring public library programs, benefiting our entire community.

 • In the past year, FNOPL has contributed $70,000 to fund library programs, adult literacy classes, grants to individual Orleans branches and facility improvements.

-• FNOPL donated 200,000 books to senior centers, schools, prisons, shelters, military families and LSU Children’s Hospitals.
+• FNOPL donates 100,000 books a year to senior centers, schools, prisons, shelters, military families and LSU Children’s Hospitals.

-• More than 15,000 children, teens, and adults participated in the 2019 Summer Reading Program.
+• More than 15,000 children, teens, and adults participate in the annual Summer Reading Program.

 • More than 70,000 Orleans Parish residents benefit from NOPL library programs annually.